nuwave/lighthouse-docs/docs/api-directives.md

 ## @rename

-Rename an argument on the server side, e.g. convert from snake_case to camelCase.
+Rename a field on the server side, e.g. convert from snake_case to camelCase.

 ```graphql
 type User {